AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ## Parallel queries

 Multiple ratings are required for `AP3`.
-Our design dictates that this has to be achieved by issuing multiple queries.
+Our design dictates that this is achieved by issuing multiple queries.
 Doing this in parallel can reduce latency.
 Modern languages make this fairly straightforward, as shown below.

 ```go
 func performQueryMultiple(pk string, pkValues []string, indexName string) ([]CommentDynamoItem, error) {